TS Intermediate Results 2019: When and Where to Check Your Telangana Inter 1st, 2nd year Result

 TS Inter Results 2019 | The TSBIE Telangana State Board of Intermediate Education will declared the TS Intermediate Results 2019, Telangana Inter Results 2019, Telangana Inter 1st and 2nd Year Results 2019 soon.
 The TSBIE Telanaga State Board will announce the TS Inter Results 2019, Telangana Intermediate Results 2019 on Telangana board's official website bie.telangana.gov.in and results.ccg.gov.in (http://results.cgg.gov.in/)

-Initially, there were speculations that the Telangana State Board of Intermediate Education TSBIE wil announce the TS Inter Results 2019, TS Intermediate 1st Year and 2nd Year Results 2019 on April 13, 2019.
+Initially, there were speculations that the Telangana State Board of Intermediate Education TSBIE will announce the TS Inter Results 2019, TS Intermediate 1st Year and 2nd Year Results 2019 on April 18, 2019.

 For the academic year 2018-19, the Board of Intermediate Education successfully conducted the TS Inter 1st and 2nd year examination 2019.
 The Inter I exams were conducted from 27th Feb 2019 to 16th March 2019, and the Inter II exams were conducted from 28 February 2019 to 18th March 2019.